 The Travel Committee plans trips that will appeal to BLL members.
 Some are local day trips and others are multi-day journeys involving travel to locations as far as Canada, New Orleans or Mount Rushmore.
 Notices are sent to members about upcoming trips and the costs for participating.
 Seats are filled on a first-come, first-serve basis.

 What is the ticket/voucher program for cultural performances?
 What about other events and activities on-campus?

-On the bulletin board outside Room 3160 Boylan, the Cultural Events Committee posts a listing of events that are free or for which discounts or vouchers are available.
-You may obtain these tickets or vouchers in Room 3160 at the times indicated on the listing
+On the bulletin board outside 3160 Boylan Hall, the Cultural Events Committee posts a listing of events that are free or for which discounts or vouchers are available.
+You may obtain these tickets or vouchers in 3160 Boylan Hall at the times indicated on the listing.

 There are many events taking place on campus for the general college community, such as Wolfe Institute lectures, concerts and films.
-Notices are posted on the board outside Room 3160 or on the table just inside the office.
+Notices are posted on the board outside 3160 Boylan Hall or on the table just inside the office.

-In addition, IRPE members can obtain discounted community memberships to use the new West Quad building which contains a pool, a gym and other recreational facilities.
+In addition, BLL members can obtain discounted community memberships to use the new West Quad Center, which contains a pool, a gym and other recreational facilities.

 How can I get to the Brooklyn College Campus?

 Parking can be difficult, but it is possible.
 There are metered spaces on Bedford Avenue, Campus Road, Glenwood Road, Nostrand Avenue and East 26 Street.
 Most meters allow parking up to six hours.
 There is a parking garage at the Target store at Nostrand Avenue and Avenue H and a small lot on Nostrand Avenue near the Long Island Rail Road cut (between Avenue H and Avenue I).
 Street parking is available but is very limited.